Capture Time to Exif

 A: It works on any classic Lightroom version later than Lightroom 3.0 including 3, 4, 5, 6, 2015, 7, 8 and Classic.
 However, it doesn't work on the cloud-dependent program that Adobe call "Lightroom".

 Q: Does Capture Time to Exif work on Mac?

 A: Yes, Mac or PC.

 A: Not normally on PC, but I sometimes recommend that Mac Catalina and Big Sur users do so because recent changes to Mac operating system permissions can block this plugin's built-in Exiftool component.
 So it is recommended that you install the Exiftool application separately.
 This is freely available at Exiftool and the package (DMG) is a standard Mac installation.
 The plugin should then detect it automatically.

 Q: Why isn't Capture time to Exif updating the EXIF?

 A: After running the plugin, you need to use Metadata > Read Metadata from Files.
 This gets the new EXIF data from the files.

 Q: Why would I enable the Date Created box?

 A: When I first developed the plugin, the idea was that someone could select x photos, enter a date for all of them, and apply it.
 But LR offers the Date Created field in the Metadata panel and lots of people have already completed this field before getting the plugin, so the check box let them avoid retyping dates in the dialog box.
-The second big benefit is that people often want to run the plugin on photos with different dates, and I certainly prefer to enter dates in that field, then run the plugin once.
+The second big benefit is that people often want to run the plugin on photos with different dates, and in these cases I would certainly prefer to enter all the dates into that field, then run the plugin once.

 Q: What's the “incremental time stamp” for?